Trijicon ACOG 3.5x35mm

 Tritium lamp is warranted to illuminate for 15 years on fiber optic scopes and 10 years on non-fiber optic scopes.

 Bindon Aiming Concept

-Although human vision is based on a binocular or two eyed vision of an image, traditional compact riflescopes present a monocular view of the target.
+Although human vision is based on a binocular or two-eyed vision of an image, traditional riflescopes present a monocular view of the target.
 This monocular view significantly decreases vision capabilities and makes it difficult to acquire and track targets.

 Finding Your Dominant Eye

 In order to maximize the potential of “both eyes open” aiming, you must know which eye is dominant.
 To determine this, conduct the following test:

 - First, OPEN BOTH EYES, and hold you index finger out in front of you line of sight on a fixed object.

 - Next, CLOSE your non-shooting eye and note the position of finger on target.

 - Then OPEN BOTH eyes, keeping finger on target.

 - Finally, CLOSE opposite eye and note position of finger on target.